 - A broad rule of thumb for checking that is to see whether adequate performance figures have been included in the resume or not.
 If a candidate is mentioning specific figures around his achievements/contributions, it’s a good sign.

 To get through ATS, candidates can copy-paste skills from the job description listed on the company’s website or any job search portal.
 The best way to verify the skills is by checking them against the work experience.
 Points in work experience should validate the skills mentioned in the resume.
 If the skills look like they’ve been blindly pasted from the JD, and there’s nothing in the work-ex section to validate the same, you know what to do.

 Additional Information section

-The ATS will shortlist those candidates who have clearly mentioned the required skills in their resume.
+- The ATS will shortlist those candidates who have clearly mentioned the required skills in their resumes.